Template Numerical Library version\ main:481315e2

 Introduction

 In this part we describe some general and core concepts of programming with TNL.
-Understanding these ideas may significantly help to understand the design of TNL algorithms and data structure and it also helps to use TNL more efficiently.
-The main goal of TNL is to allow developing high performance algorithms that could run on multicore CPUs and GPUs.
-TNL offers unified interface and so the developer writes one code for both architectures.
+Understanding these ideas may significantly help to use TNL more efficiently by understanding the design of TNL algorithms and data structures.

 Devices and allocators

 TNL offers unified interface for both CPUs (also referred as a host system) and GPUs (referred as device).
-Connection between CPU and GPU is usually represented by PCI-Express bus which is orders of magnitude slower compared to speed of the global memory of GPU.
+The connection between CPU and GPU is usually realized by PCI-Express bus which is orders of magnitude slower compared to the speed of the GPU global memory.
 Therefore, the communication between CPU and GPU must be reduced as much as possible.
-As a result, the programmer operates with two different address spaces, one for CPU and one for GPU.
-To distinguish between the address spaces, each data structure requiring dynamic allocation of memory needs to now on what device it resides.
+As a result, the programmer needs to consider two different address spaces, one for CPU and one for GPU.
+To distinguish between the address spaces, each data structure requiring dynamic memory allocation needs to now on what device it resides.
 This is done by a template parameter Device.
-For example the following code creates two arrays, one on CPU and the other on GPU
+For example the following code creates two arrays, one on CPU and the other on GPU:

 Array is responsible for memory management, access to array elements, and general array operations.